redpesk-common/canbus-binding/README.md

 # afb-client-demo ws://localhost:1234/api?token=
 ```

-You will be on an interactive session where you can pass ask directly to the binding API.
+You will be on an interactive session where you can communicate directly with the binding API.

-Binding provide at this moment 2 verbs, subscribe and unsubscribe, which can take argument by a JSON **event** object.
+The binding provides at this moment 2 verbs, *subscribe* and *unsubscribe*, which can take argument by a JSON **event** object.

-The argument value is the CAN message name as described in the JSON file used to generate cpp file for the binding.
+The argument value is the CAN message **generic_name** as described in the JSON file used to generate cpp file for the binding.

 To use the ***AFB Websocket CLI*** tool, a command line will be like the following :